 To defeat the Mother, Loki teams up with the Young Avengers.
 But the Mother has allies of her own, including Leah, a young girl who was actually the physical embodiment of the now-deceased adult Loki's guilt.

 In the end, America's Multiversal powers play a key role in defeating the Mother and saving the Demiurge, while it's revealed that at some point in the future, Billy Kaplan is destined to become the avatar of the Demiurge and the Sorcerer Supreme (maybe even sooner than we think).

-Given Doctor Strange in the Multiverse of Madness follows up directly on threads to be seeded in the Disney Plus WandaVision and Loki streaming series, and Wanda herself (if not Loki) is set to show up in Multiverse of Madness, America Chavez could be the lynchpin that ties all these disparate characters together.
+Given Doctor Strange in the Multiverse of Madness follows up directly on threads seeded in the Disney Plus WandaVision and Loki streaming series, and Wanda herself (if not Loki) is set to star in Doctor Strange in the Multiverse of Madness, America Chavez could be the lynchpin that ties all these disparate characters together.

 America Chavez in the MCU

 This leads us to one of the biggest potential implications for America Chavez's future in the MCU: the possible formation of the Young Avengers, with America as part of the line-up.